U.S. housing data signals economic strength; manufacturing weak

 In a separate report, the Fed said industrial production fell 0.6 percent in November as unusually warm weather caused a sharp drop in demand for utilities.

 "We expect the auto sector to remain a drag on total production in coming months.
 On balance, manufacturing activity is likely to remain weak as the U.S. economy is still adjusting to the shocks of lower energy prices and weaker foreign demand," said Laura Rosner, an economist at BNP Paribas in New York.
-U.S. stocks ended higher, with the S&P homebuilding index .SPLRCHOME gaining 2.8 percent.
+U.S. stocks were trading higher, with the S&P homebuilding index .SPLRCHOME rallying 1.98 percent.
 D.R.
-Horton Inc (DHI.N), the largest U.S. homebuilder, rose 2.54 percent.
-Lennar Corp (LEN.N), the nation's second-largest homebuilder, advanced 2.58 percent.
-The dollar was firmed against a basket of currencies .DXY, while prices for U.S. Treasury debt US10YT=RR fell.
+Horton Inc (DHI.N), the largest U.S. homebuilder, rose more than 2 percent.
+Lennar Corp (LEN.N), the nation's second-largest homebuilder, advanced 1.62 percent.
+The dollar was flat against a basket of currencies .DXY, while prices for U.S. Treasury debt US10YT=RR fell.

 STRONG HOUSING FUNDAMENTALS